Olzie-12/LyricsBot/README.md

 # LyricsBot
-Discord bot getting lyrics of a song.
+Discord bot for getting lyrics of a song.